Having a documented content marketing strategy impacts your content performance and ROI:

 As you can see, it would be hard to achieve a stretch goal without a structured marketing plan in place.
 Similarly, the S.M.A.R.T. goals would be random without the focus of a larger stretch goal.

 With goals in place, it’s time to research your audience.
-This step is critical if you hope to drive qualified traffic and conversions because a content strategy that targets the wrong audience wastes time and money.
+This step is critical if you hope to drive qualified traffic and conversions.
+That’s because a website content strategy that targets the wrong audience wastes time and money.

 Fortunately there are plenty of places to glean audience insights, including:

-While you develop your personas, think about your customers’ core problems as well as the outcomes they want to achieve.
+While developing content strategy personas, think about your customers’ core problems as well as the outcomes they want to achieve.
 You’ll be much more successful if you align the right content with clear customer objectives.

 But don’t just focus on solutions.
 If you find a gap in the market, why not produce content that entertains your audience?
 You may be able to cut through the noise with something that tugs at the heartstrings.

 While building your personas, think about the core problems customers want to solve as well as the outcomes they’re looking to achieve.

 Once you define your audience segments and buyer personas, map the customer journey of each persona within the buyer’s funnel, including:

 Additionally, what questions do they ask themselves as they conduct their searches?
 Alfred L. Yarbus, a Russian psychologist, conducted a study on eye movements.
 Participants were asked to look at paintings.
 Yarbus asked a certain question, then he tracked the eye movements of each participant.